barrymun/portfolio-v2/README.md

 # TODO List

 - [ ] Add a comet
-- [ ] Alter the craft and dock sprites
-- [ ] Add the details of at least 3 projects
-- [ ] Create a details card CSS element for these projects
 - [ ] Add a planet/moon that rotates somewhere
-- [ ] Fix the icons for the previous/next buttons
 - [ ] Choose a custom font to fit the theme

 ## In Progress